QuatschVirus/QuatschAndSuch/README.md

 # QuatschAndSuch
 [![Documentation Status](https://readthedocs.org/projects/quatschandsuch/badge/?version=latest)](https://quatschandsuch.readthedocs.io/en/latest/?badge=latest)
-QuatschAndSuch is an environment, primarily designed towards commucation services/apps.
-In includes a central authentification system using tokens, and all the necessary requirements to easily integrate custom services.
+QuatschAndSuch is an environment, primarily designed towards communication services/apps.
+In includes a central authentication system using tokens, and all the necessary requirements to easily integrate custom services.

-The name is (rather obviously I think) rooted in my commom username "QuastchVirus", with Quatschen being german for "Talking nonsense" (or, more colloquially, "Yapping).
+The name is (rather obviously I think) rooted in my common username "QuastchVirus", with Quatschen being german for "Talking nonsense" (or, more colloquially, "Yapping).
 Y'know, because it's for talking to (most of the time) people.

 For more information on the individual services, check out their respective folders.
 For information about how to work with the code base, see the documentation [here](https://quatschandsuch.readthedocs.io/en/latest/)